 Should I clean my hot tub filter?

-For more information on hot tub chemicals, sanitation and maintenance read our guide on hot tub chemicals.
+And there you have it; our quick and easy guide to cleaning your hot tub.
+For more information about chemicals, sanitation and maintenance, read our handy guide to hot tub chemicals.